Dr. Alexander Everest

 What is your preferred quote?

-As an American and a patriot, I like, “Ask no longer what the USA can do for you, but what you may do for your United States of America.”
-We live in an exceptional USA with various possibilities, and everyone needs to be patriots and hold this United States of America going for our destiny generations.
+As an American and a patriot, I like the saying, “Ask no longer what the USA can do for you, but what you may do for your United States of America.”
+We live in an exceptional USA with various possibilities, and everyone needs to be a patriot and keep this United States of America going for our destiny generations.

 We want America to remain the leader in healthcare, sciences, and scientific advances.
 As an evangelical man or woman evangelizing the arena, I will remind others of these matters, which we must preserve for future generations.